RxSwiftCommunity/RxRealmDataSources/README.md

 pod "RxRealmDataSources", :git => 'https://github.com/serg-vinnie/RxRealmDataSources.git'
 ```

-## TODO

-* Test add platforms and add compatibility for the pod

 ## License

 This library belongs to _RxSwiftCommunity_.
 It has been created by Marin Todorov.